litmuschaos/v1-litmus-docs/docs/chaostoolkit-aws-ec2-terminate.md

 ### Watch Chaos progress

-- View application pod termination & recovery by setting up a watch on the pods in the application namespace
+- View aws ec2 instance termination & recovery by setting up a watch on the nodes/verify in AWS console

   `watch kubectl get pods`

 ### Check ChaosExperiment Result

-- Check whether the application is resilient to the ChaosToolKit pod failure, once the experiment (job) is completed.
+- Check whether the application is resilient to the ChaosToolKit aws ec2 termination, once the experiment (job) is completed.
 The ChaosResult resource name is derived like this: `<ChaosEngine-Name>-<ChaosExperiment-Name>`.

-  `kubectl describe chaosresult k8-pod-delete -n <chaos-namespace>`
+  `kubectl describe chaosresult k8-aws-ec2-terminate-k8-aws-ec2-terminate -n <chaos-namespace>`

 ### Check ChaosExperiment logs

 - Check the log and result for existing experiment

-    `kubectl log -f k8-pod-delete-<> -n <chaos-namespace>`
+    `kubectl log -f  k8-aws-ec2-terminate-<hax-value> -n <chaos-namespace>`